 4. Take a Shareholder Distribution From Your S-corp

-Another problem with taking a shareholder distribution—and the reason you need tips 2 and 3—is that if the company is struggling, a shareholder distribution may not be reasonable.
+Another problem with taking a shareholder distribution (and the reason you need tips 2 and 3) is that if the company is struggling, a shareholder distribution may not be reasonable.
 However, if the company has a signed promissory note (tip 2) or lease (tip 3) with you, then they’re justified in making payments to you regardless of how they’re performing.
 This ensures your payments from the S-corp will continue to be reasonable and can be counted on to pay your living expenses.

 Bottom Line

-We hope that our tax tips for small business owners have helped you.
+I hope that our tax tips for small business owners have helped you.
 Good tax planning and saving on your taxes starts with being organized and having a solid bookkeeping system to produce accurate financial statements.
-That way, you aren’t depending on a box of receipts to determine your deductions.
+Once you’re organized, consider hiring a tax pro to help you sort through the myriad of tax deductions that might be available to your business.